 In Jazz, Classical, and many other genres, there’s a chance for the sound of a trumpet to shine through.
 After a listening session of Miles Davis and Chet Baker, I figured I’d look into the best microphones for trumpets.
 Though I don’t play the trumpet myself, I’ve had the opportunity to work with trumpeters live and a few times in the studio.

 - Coles 4038: Broadcasting microphones lend themselves well to the trumpet.
-If we’re really trying to capture the warm sonic character of a trumpet (the way trumpeters hear themselves), there’s no better microphone than the Coles 4038 (link to compare prices on Amazon and select retailers).
+If we’re really trying to capture the warm sonic character of a trumpet (the way trumpeters hear themselves), there’s no better microphone than the Coles 4038 (link to check the price at B&H Photo/Video).
 This BBC-designed microphone is top-notch and well worth the price.
 It works particularly well in capturing the sound intended by the trumpeter.

-MXLR77: Sticking with ribbon mics, the best budget option for a trumpet mic would have to be the MXLR77 (link to compare prices on Amazon and select retailers).
+MXLR77: Sticking with ribbon mics, the best budget option for a trumpet mic would have to be the MXLR77 (link to check the price at B&H Photo/Video).
 This microphone sounds beautiful on brass instruments and especially on trumpet.
 And it’s a fraction of the cost of a Coles 4038.

 - Electro-Voice RE20: There’s a lot of good points for different microphones for trumpets in live situations.
-If you do not feel comfortable bringing your ribbon mic on stage with you, I’d recommend another fantastic broadcasting mic: the Electro-Voice RE20 (link to compare prices on Amazon and select retailers).
+If you do not feel comfortable bringing your ribbon mic on stage with you, I’d recommend another fantastic broadcasting mic: the Electro-Voice RE20 (link to check the price on Amazon).
 This is an excellent mic for nearly any instrument in a live setting, and particularly for trumpet.

-- Shure Beta 98H/C: My recommended clip-on microphone is the Shure Beta 98H/C (link to compare prices on Amazon and select retailers).
+- Shure Beta 98H/C: My recommended clip-on microphone is the Shure Beta 98H/C (link to check the price on Amazon).
 This is a wonderful close-mic clip-on option for live trumpets and can easily connect to a wireless transmitter.
 The Beta 98H/C sounds amazing and does an excellent job at isolating its trumpet from the rest of the stage noise.

 Let’s go into further detail about what makes the Coles 4038,